+Having grown up playing most of her hockey with and against boys, Shannon Szabados joined Canada’s National Women’s Team in 2006.
+In her debut wearing the maple leaf on November 7, she recorded a 3-0 shutout win over the United States.
+Szabados would be the alternate at the 2008 IIHF Women’s World Championship before officially suiting up in 2009.
 Szabados started three games at the Vancouver 2010 Olympic Winter Games, where she allowed just one goal on 51 shots.
 She earned a shutout in the gold medal game victory over the United States.
 Her tournament-leading 98.04 save percentage led to her being named the top goaltender by the directorate and she was also named to the media all-star team.

-Getting into the Sport: Started playing hockey at age five… Loved watching the game with her father so one day she asked if she could play… Outside Interests: Enjoys fishing and camping during the off-season… Affiliated with the Alberta Cancer Foundation, getting sponsors to donate one dollar for every save she makes each year, which has raised more than $10,000… Grew up idolizing Edmonton Oiler Bill Ranford and attended his goalie schools…
+Getting into the Sport: Started playing hockey at age five… Loved watching the game with her father so one day she asked if she could play… Outside Interests: Enjoys fishing and camping during the off-season… Odds and Ends: Supports the Alberta Cancer Foundation, getting sponsors to donate one dollar for every save she makes each year, which has raised more than $10,000… Grew up idolizing Edmonton Oiler Bill Ranford and attended his goalie schools…